 While they may have lower search volume than broader keywords, they often have higher intent and can be easier to rank for.
 For local businesses, using long-tail keywords can be particularly beneficial since they can help you target customers who are searching for exactly what you offer.

-For example, instead of trying to rank for the broad term “pizza restaurant”, you could use explicit local keywords like “best pepperoni pizza in [your city]”.
-By doing so, you’ll attract customers who are looking specifically for pizza in your area and increase the chances of them visiting your restaurant.
+For example, instead of trying to rank for the broad term “pizza restaurant,” you could use explicit local keywords like “best pepperoni pizza in [your city].”
+By doing so, you’ll attract customers looking specifically for pizza in your area and increase their chances of visiting your restaurant.

 Finding relevant long-tail keywords using natural language queries

 So how do you find these valuable long-tail keywords to drive local traffic?
 One way is by conducting natural language queries based on common questions or problems that potential customers may have related to your business.

 For example, if you own a pet store in Chicago, some potential queries may include implicit local keywords like, “Where can I buy healthy dog food in Chicago?” or “What toys do cats like best?”
 Once you have a list of these queries, plug them into keyword research tools such as Google Keyword Planner or Ubersuggest to see what variations come up.

 Look for phrases that have moderate search volume (around 1k-10k searches per month) and low competition levels (ideally below 0.5).
 These are likely more specific, longer variations that will attract the right customers to your business.